nexussays/ble.net/Readme.md

 > See [sample Xamarin Forms app](/test/ble.net.sampleapp/) included in the repo for a complete example.

-All the exmaples presume you have some `adapter` passed in as per the setup notes above:
+All the examples presume you have some `adapter` passed in as per the setup notes above:
 ```csharp
 IBluetoothLowEnergyAdapter adapter = /* platform provided adapter value */;
 ```